Skip to main content

 Frequently asked questions

-Grow Financial does not currently offer online beneficiary management for deposit accounts.
-You must visit a store location, call 800-839-6328, or submit changes by mail.
-For investment accounts held through LPL Financial, contact your financial advisor about their online beneficiary management options.
+No. Grow Financial does not offer online beneficiary management for deposit accounts.
+POD designations must be made in person at a store location, by phone at 800-839-6328, or by mail.
+This is a credit-union-specific limitation; investment accounts held through LPL Financial use a separate process via your LPL advisor.

-Per the Universal Account Agreement, if all named POD beneficiaries predecease the account owner(s), the funds are paid to the estate of the last surviving account owner.
-This means the account would go through probate.
-It is important to keep beneficiary designations current to avoid this situation.
+Per the Grow Financial Universal Account Agreement, if every named POD beneficiary predeceases the account owner(s), the funds are paid to the estate of the last surviving account owner -- which forces the account through Florida (or South Carolina) probate.
+Naming contingent beneficiaries on the POD designation avoids this outcome.

 Sources